 - Didactic vision of process for the customer (supporting/alternative evidence).

 At the end of the day a good balance between technology and knowledge is key for an excellent bikefitting.
-I think that a very experienced master bikefitter can do a good job without lots of technology, (the unplugged bikefitting process proposed by Mr. Happy Freedman) but I wonder if the impression of the customer (and adherence to the bikefitter’s advice/suggestions) would be the same when using screens, sensors, lasers and the like as without them.
+I think that a very experienced master bikefitter can do a good job without lots of technology, (though he does also look toward the assistance of technology, the unplugged bikefitting process proposed by Mr. Happy Freedman is a fine example) but I wonder if the impression of the customer (and adherence to the bikefitter’s advice/suggestions) would be the same when using screens, sensors, lasers and the like as without them.

 Dynamic Analysis: Kinetic and Kinematic